Rosacea: symptoms, causes and treatment

 Untreated rosacea of the eyes can damage your vision, so speak to your doctor or an eye specialist (ophthalmologist) if you have symptoms affecting your eyes.

 Rosacea can usually be diagnosed without needing any tests.
-Your GP or a skin specialist (dermatologist) should be able to make a diagnosis by examining the skin on your face.
+Your GP (general practitioner) or a skin specialist (dermatologist) should be able to make a diagnosis by examining the skin on your face.
 Rarely, a skin biopsy or blood test might be necessary to rule out other causes of redness of the face.

-- Avoiding trigger factors (see above);
+- Avoid trigger factors (see above).

-Treatments applied to the skin
+Treatments applied to the skin may include:

 - Metronidazole cream or gel (e.g. Rozex)